MouriNaruto/MouriNaruto/ReadMe.md

 Note: Hyper-V Enhanced Session mode over VMBus transport originally needs Windows 8.1 or later in the guest.

 #### Implement the new Windows backend for LVGL.

-Status: Not Started
+(Early December 2023)

+Status: Working In Progress

+OSAL is ready.
+I'm working on the new Windows backend.

 #### Implement the optimized parser version of RaySoul.